kubedb/cli/docs/guides/mongodb/clustering/sharding.md

 mongo-sh-shard2-gvr      ClusterIP   None             <none>        27017/TCP   18m
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
+It has also defaulted some field of crd object.
 Run the following command to see the modified MongoDB object:

 ```yaml
 $ kubedb get mg -n demo mongo-sh -o yaml